 - Add the beer and cook until reduced by half - about 6 to 8 minutes.

-- Add the tomatoes (with their juices), beans (slightly drained), and ¼ teaspoon each salt and pepper (amount as original recipe is written // adjust if altering batch size).
+- Add the tomatoes (with their juices), beans (slightly drained), and 1/4 tsp each salt and pepper (amount as original recipe is written // adjust if altering batch size).

 - Bring to a simmer while breaking up the tomatoes slightly with a spoon.
 Cook until thickened - about 25 to 30 minutes.